 Examples of AI-driven attacks include:

-Hackers are increasingly harnessing AI to elevate their strategies, creating tools that can automate attacks, personalize phishing emails, and develop malware that can evade detection.
-AI's ability to process vast datasets enables cybercriminals to identify vulnerabilities at an unprecedented scale and speed, making cyber threats more dynamic and dangerous than ever before.
+Hackers are increasingly harnessing AI to elevate their strategies, creating tools to automate attacks, personalize phishing emails, and develop malware that can evade detection.
+AI's ability to process vast datasets enables cybercriminals to identify vulnerabilities at an unprecedented scale and speed, making cyber threats more dynamic and dangerous.

 By using AI, hackers can craft phishing emails with remarkable precision, targeting individuals with messages that are highly personalized and convincing.
 This use of AI not only increases the success rate of phishing campaigns but also makes it harder for recipients to distinguish malicious emails from legitimate communications.